iiArcy/TaskOrbit/README.md

 # Task Orbit

-A Trello-inspired task management application built with Next.js, Supabase, and Tailwind CSS.
+Task management application built with Next.js, Supabase, and Tailwind CSS.
 This project allows users to organize work using boards, lists, and cards with smooth drag-and-drop functionality.

 ## Features